A first view on the density of 5-planar graphs

-We will redistribute the charge in several steps such that the charge of every face is non-negative and the charge of every edge is at least $2\alpha$ (the exact value for $\alpha$ will be specified shortly, for now just assume $\alpha \in (0,0.5)$).
+\textbf{Discharging:} We will redistribute the charge in several steps over the faces and edges such that the charge of every face of $\tilde{\Gamma}$ is non-negative and the charge of every edge in $G$ is at least $2\alpha$ for $\alpha := \frac{2}{7}$.
 Then, we will obtain

-The novelty in our approach is to identify and exclude certain configurations before diving into the technical details of the charging technique.

-Let $C_3$ be the set of all $0$-$3$ faces of $\planar$.
-Choose one such $t_1 \in C_3$ (if it exists) and let $e_1$,$e_2$ and $e_3$ be the edges whose segments form $t_1$.
-Note that since $\Gamma$ is simple, the endpoints of $e_1$, $e_2$ and $e_3$ are disjoint.
-Denote by $H_1$ a minimal region that contains the three edges that define $t_1$, which can be obtained by connecting the six endpoints of $e_1$,$e_2$ and $e_3$ in clockwise order following the routing of $e_1$,$e_2$,$e_3$ without intersecting any of the three edges, see Fig. \ref{fig:H-definition}.